jeffpape/CarND-Traffic-Sign-Classifier-Project/my_writeup.md

 * The size of training set is 34799 images.
 * The size of validation set is 4410 images.
 * The size of test set is 12630 images.
-* The shape of a traffic sign image is 32 pixels x 32 pixels by 3 colors.
+* The shape of a traffic sign image is 32 pixels x 32 pixels with 3 colors.
-* The number of unique classes/labels in the data set is 43 sign types.
+* The number of unique classes/labels in the data set is 43 sign classes.

 ####2.
 Include an exploratory visualization of the dataset.